 Learn more about volunteering at other Lurie Children's locations.

 Thank you for your interest in summer volunteering!
-The summer-only program is for candidates who are only available to volunteer between June and August 2016.
+Our summer-only programs are for candidates who are only available to volunteer between June and August 2016.
 Volunteers must be 16 or older by June 1, 2016, to apply.
-Those who are selected will be asked to commit to 10 consecutive weeks of volunteering, once a week for a regularly scheduled three-hour shift, between June and August.

 View more descriptions of our volunteer opportunities throughout the hospital.